lashifrin/ejabberd-modules/mod_logsession/trunk/README.txt

 	REOPEN LOG FILES
 	----------------

-This module also provides a new ejabberdctl command for each vhost: reopen-seslog
+This module provides an ejabberd command to reopen the log file of a host where the module is enabled.

 Example usage:
-  $ sudo ejabberdctl vhost localhost reopen-seslog
-  $ sudo ejabberdctl vhost example.org reopen-seslog
+  ejabberdctl reopen-seslog localhost
-  $ sudo ejabberdctl vhost example.net reopen-seslog
+  ejabberdctl reopen-seslog jabber.example.org